RocketDerp/April14_2025/June19_2025/Social_media_free_time_insult_mock_thrill.md

 Humanity will hate humanity so much that we will continue to wage wars, block each other's passports, while wealthy sports stars / singers / comedians / clergy / famous / politicians travel around the world leading this fiction vs. fiction hate game.
 The whole planet is sinking.

+&nbsp;

+## Whole planet sinking

+Whole planet sinking to religion vs. religion, nation vs. nation, sports team vs. sports team mocking and insulting.
+It isn't just MAGA vs left / lberals.
+It isn't just Bluesky and Reddit vs. MAGA.
+It's been going on for thousands of years.
+Insulting and mocking culture to culture, society to to society, mythology to mythology.
+James Joyce Finengans Wake in year 1924 held down the problem, Marshall McLuhan at University of Toronto used James Joyce's Dublin / Irish stories to build his lifetime's work of educating the public on media ecology.
+Neil Postman build upon Marshall McLuhan.

+## We All Were Warned

+Once the crisis was realized, we were warned.

-Carl Sagan warned us in year 1995:
+Carl Sagan warned us in **year 1995**:

 https://www.goodreads.com/work/quotes/252618-the-demon-haunted-world

-Carl Sagan warned the entire We The People in January 1994:
+Carl Sagan warned the entire We The People in **January 1994**:

 https://www.washingtonpost.com/archive/entertainment/books/1994/01/09/with-science-on-our-side/9e5d2141-9d53-4b4b-aa0f-7a6a0faff845/

-Neil Postman warned us a decade earlier in 1985:
+Neil Postman warned us a decade earlier **in year 1985**:

 https://www.goodreads.com/author/quotes/41963.Neil_Postman